MichalOpoka/ecfr/cfr/title-41-Public-Contracts-Property-Management/subtitle-F-Federal-Travel-Regulation-System/chapter-302-Relocation-Allowances/subchapter-F-Miscellaneous-Allowances/part-302-17-Taxes-Relocation-Expenses/subpart-A-General/section-302-17.1.md

 (1) Money paid to the employee to cover future expenses, such as the miscellaneous expense *allowance* (see part 302-16 of this chapter for information about the miscellaneous expense *allowance*);

-(2) Money paid to the employee to cover past expenses, such as the relocation income tax *allowance* (RITA) under the two-year tax process described in Part 302-17, Subpart G; or
+(2) Money paid to the employee to cover past expenses, such as the relocation income tax *allowance* (RITA) under the two-year tax process described in part 302-17, subpart G; or

-(3) A limit established by statute or regulation, such as the 18,000 pound net weight *allowance* for household goods shipments (see Part 302-7 of this chapter for information about the 18,000 pound net weight *allowance*).
+(3) A limit established by statute or regulation, such as the 18,000 pound net weight *allowance* for household goods shipments (see part 302-7 of this chapter for information about the 18,000 pound net weight *allowance*).

 *City* means any unit of general local government as defined in 31 CFR 215.2(b).